google/dopamine/docs/api_docs/python/implicit_quantile_agent/ImplicitQuantileAgent.md

 *   <b>`double_dqn`</b>: boolean, whether to perform double DQN style learning as described in Van Hasselt et al.: https://arxiv.org/abs/1509.06461.
 *   <b>`summary_writer`</b>: SummaryWriter object for outputting training statistics.
 Summary writing disabled if set to None.
+In-iteration losses will be only displayed in debug_mode.
 *   <b>`summary_writing_frequency`</b>: int, frequency with which summaries will be written.
 Lower values will result in slower training.